jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 * Also requested in Cape Town

 Tasks:

-* Greg: Will do a quick talk on "How to cost projects". ✔
+* Ivan to request a business topic from one of the speakers.

 Notes:
+* Adams lawyer friend is available to talk about patents, contracts, etc.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 dasa.org.za Website